1888 United States presidential election in South Carolina

 The 1888 United States presidential election in South Carolina took place on November 6, 1888, as part of the 1888 United States presidential election.
 Voters chose 9 representatives, or electors to the Electoral College, who voted for president and vice president.

 South Carolina voted for the Democratic nominee, incumbent President Grover Cleveland, over the Republican nominee, Benjamin Harrison.
-Cleveland won the state by a landslide margin of 65.11%.
+Cleveland won the state by a landslide margin of 65.11 percentage points.